“Pain is inevitable; suffering is optional.” —Buddhist proverb

 One morning when I was trying to leave a meditation group, I became agitated because others were “making me late” for another meditation group.
-I moved swiftly from blaming others to shame at my imagined late entrance and fear that I wouldn’t find a place to sit.
-These worries, coupled with anxiety about pain in my back and whether I could sit, led to a meltdown.
+I moved swiftly from blaming others to feeling shame at my imagined late entrance and fearing that I wouldn’t be able to find a place to sit.
+These worries, coupled with my anxiety about pain in my back and whether I could even sit, led to a meltdown.

 As I drove along in misery, I somehow remembered I could drop all of these stories.
 Suddenly the thought arose, clear as a bell: “I am just crying.”
 That was the simple truth of the situation, the only thing that was actually happening.
 My relief was immediate and complete.
 By the time I arrived, I had settled.
 I blew my nose and entered the hall as the lamas were beginning their talk.
 I found a seat easily and was greeted warmly by friends sitting nearby.

 As usual, all my suffering was for nothing.
 If more pain had come my way in that moment, fretting about it wouldn’t help.
 Fretting only leads to further disconnect from my heart and my strength.
 If no pain had come my way, then fretting would only waste precious time and energy.
 As Buddhists say, “If you can do something about it, no need to worry.
 If you can’t do anything about it, no need to worry.”

 We all experience pain in our lives.
 Unfortunately, our attempts to manage pain often turn it into suffering instead of providing relief.